Find the right treadmill to match your fitness goals, space and budget

 Though ProFrom is a trusted brand, the warranty on the Pro 9000 is a little lacking compared to similar brands and machines.
 We were disappointed to see only a 10-year frame and 2-year parts warranty when others offer lifetime warranties on frames.
 Additionally, heart rate monitoring is possible but requires the purchase of a $79 band.

-Best for Beginners: LifeSpan TR2001i
+Best for Beginners: LifeSpan TR2000i

 Good for: People new to walking/running who need a little guidance

-What We Love | What You Should Know |
+What We Love |

-Variety of workout programs | Weaker motor at 2.5 HP |
+Variety of workout programs |

-Shock absorption to protect joints | Shorter running deck |
+Shock absorption to protect joints |

-Easy to use, easy to fold and store | No app connectivity to studio classes |
+Easy to use, easy to fold and store |

-Free shipping | Touchscreen monitor is relatively small |
+Free shipping |

-Financing available | Price is $1,699 |
+Financing available |

 Lifetime frame warranty |